Spain Still Top for Holiday Travel for Holidaymakers

 “Numbers have stabilised, rather than fallen,” continued ABTA, “the change in ‘rank’ probably being due to the lack of coverage by no-frills airlines which fly only to Athens.

-“But Greece has much to offer, and tour operators have been revamping holiday itineraries to include adventure travel, spa breaks, island hopping, city breaks and wedding packages to prove there is a great deal more to Greece than the beach.”
+Greece has much to offer, and tour operators have been revamping holiday itineraries to include adventure travel, spa breaks, island hopping to one of the many Greek Islands including Paros, and Santorini, city breaks, and wedding packages to prove that there is a great deal more to Greece than just the beach.

-Cyprus has become quite popular with its rebuilding of Larnaca airport, making it much easier for British tourists to book flights directly to Cyprus and then travel to Paphos or Nicosia.
+On the other hand, Cyprus has become quite popular with British tourists, thanks to the rebuilding of Larnaca airport, which makes it much easier for them to book flights directly to Cyprus and then travel to Paphos or Nicosia.

 LEAVE A REPLY